-The Decommissioning Wiki is based on MediaWiki software, that is, it works like Wikipedia, and it is maintained by the IAEA's International Decommissioning Network (IDN) on the IAEA CONNECT platform.
+The IAEA Nuclear Wiki is based on MediaWiki software, that is, it works like Wikipedia, and it is maintained by several of the IAEA's international Networks, including the International Decommissioning Network (IDN) on the IAEA CONNECT platform.
 It has been established to enhance cooperation between those involved in decommissioning of nuclear facilities of all types around the world.
 Users comprise relevant stakeholders, inter alia:

 - Site licence holders